Plastic production (in theory)

 Polycondensation is a step-growth polymerisation based on condensation reaction between two molecules with various degrees of polymerisation.
 At each step a low molecular weight by-product is formed (e.g. water).
 This is how PET is made.

 Polyaddition is a step-growth polymerisation based on addition reaction between two molecules with various degrees of polymerisation.
 No by-products are formed.
-This is how PUR is made.
+This is how PU is made.
+All monomers that undergo addition polymerization contain double bonds, which allows the carbon atoms to react to form polymers.

 In chain-growth polymerisation, a polymer with an active site reacts with a monomer to form a longer polymer molecule.
 The growth of a chain is initiated by formation of an active site.
 After chain initiation, the degree of polymerisation increases rapidly and long chains are formed from the beginning of the reaction.
 This is how PE, PP, PVC and PS are made.